sourcifyeth/h5ai-nginx/README.md

 Docker for h5ai project (https://github.com/lrsjng/h5ai)

-Used as a Web UI and API for the Sourify contract repository.
+Used as a Web UI and API for the Sourcify contract repository.

 Since there are thousands of folders in a chain folder, displaying all of them takes too long.
 Hence the nginx config does not allow these routes and redirects to the form under `redirects/`.
 To build the form page